williaz/TechRefresher/Core_Spring.md

     - Read-only
   - PlatformTransactionManager implementations normally require knowledge of the environment in which they work: JDBC, JTA, Hibernate, and so on.
     - transactionManager drive advice
+    - The **DataSourceTransactionManager** class is a PlatformTransactionManager implementation for single JDBC datasources.
+It binds a JDBC connection from the specified data source to the currently executing thread, potentially allowing for one thread connection per data source.
+    - **JpaTransactionManager**: ```txManager.setEntityManagerFactory(entityManagerFactory)```
 - Programmatic transaction management
   - Using the TransactionTemplate.
     - write a TransactionCallback implementation to execute code in the context of a transaction.